OpenSciViz/cloud/backup/README.md

 ## 01. Navigate to the Admin UI left-side-bar and to the Templates page.

-## 02. The Template pull-down allows one to either upload a template or specify a URL, but the upload
-    will not work from our iMAC desktops due to the CIDR network config.
+## 02. The Template pull-down allows one to either upload a template or specify a URL, but the upload will not work from our iMAC desktops due to the CIDR network config.

     A URL of the management host will work if we have an http web-server running on the host (and proper Global Settings).

 ## 03. The ISO registration only supports URLs, again we need a http web-server up on the host.

 ## 04. Make sure to select/enable "Featured" and "Shared" in the registration dialogue.

     The GUI will blink for a short while then a pop-up appears indicating success (or not).
 But the success indicated is premature.
     It actually takes considerably longer for the system to make the new offering available.
     Click thru "Add Instance" and "Template" or "ISO" and "Featured" a few times and eventually the new item will be shown in the list.
-Sometimes a new item can appear in a tab then be removed later by the system for mysterious reasons (perhaps SELinux)?
+    Sometimes a new item can appear in a tab then be removed later by the system for mysterious reasons (some I/O issure or perhaps SELinux)?

 # F. Launch and Use a Guest VM

 ## 00. Navigate to the Admin or User GUI left-side-bar and click "Instances", then click "Add Instance".

-## 01. A page is presented that allows one to navigate / choose "Featured" or "Community" or "Shared"
-     Templates or ISOs from their respective lists.
+## 01. A page is presented that allows one to navigate / choose "Featured" or "Community" or "Shared" Templates or ISOs from their respective lists.

 ## 02. Once the new (featured) ISO or Template is selected, proceed with the subsequent steps and launch.

   There are 8 steps to the "Add Instance" action:

   ### a.)
 Setup -- zone and ISO or Template buttons
   ### b.)
 Select -- specific ISO or Template (qcow2 image for KVM hypervisor) from "Featured" or other tab.